gini/gini-pay-api-lib-ios/Documentation/source/Getting started.md

 ### Sending feedback

 Depending on your use case your app probably presents the extractions to the user and gives them the opportunity to correct them.
-Yes, there could be errors.
-We do our best to prevent them - but it’s more unlikely to happen if your app sends us feedback for the extractions we have delivered.
+By sending us feedback for the extractions we are able to continuously improve the extraction quality.

 Your app should send feedback only for the extractions the user has seen and accepted.
 Feedback should be sent for corrected extractions and for correct extractions.
 The code example below shows how to correct extractions and send feedback.

 ```swift
 guard let document = document else { return }